-IEMN's micro and nanofabrication facility is a 1600 square meter ISO6 certified cleanroom.
-Organised into six technological units: deposition and epitaxy, lithography, etching, integration, bio-microfluidics, characterisation and one unit of maintenance, the facility is equipped with a full line of cutting edge technological tools supporting device fabrication.
+technological units: deposition and epitaxy, lithography, etching, integration, bio-microfluidics, characterisation device fabrication.

-Primarily conceived as an electronics-based research facility, IEMN's clean room is now renowned as a multidisciplinary facility allowing state of the art device and advanced system fabrication in many research fields ranging from photonics to bioMEMS or acoustics.
-20 high skilled engineers and technicians work full time to support the research activities and collaborative projects aiming at exploring uses of micro and nanofabrication.
-The IEMN micro and nanofabrication facility steadily aims to be at the best international research level in micro and nanotechnology to efficiently support academic institutions and companies that require the use of its large clean-room infrastructures.
+multidisciplinary facility allowing state of the art device and advanced system fabrication in many research fields ranging from photonics to bioMEMS or acoustics.
+20 high skilled engineers and technicians work full time to support the research activities and collaborative projects aiming at exploring uses of micro and nanofabrication. and nanotechnology to efficiently support academic institutions and companies that require the use of its large clean-room infrastructures.
 Thus, IEMN is part of RENATECH, the french national network of large technological facilities, that is an integrated partnership of 5 CNRS laboratories in the field of micro nanotechnologies.
 RENATECH facilities are opened to both academic and industrial partnerships.
 In this context, IEMN hosts innovative projects in the best possible conditions by sharing and providing the most advanced know-how in the micro and nanotechnology fields through an access to high technology equipment, staff expertise as well as required training support.